Good practice in proposing, prescribing, providing and managing medicines and devices

 Good medical practice’ (2024) London, General Medical Council

-a. prescribe medicine or treatment, including repeat prescriptions, only when you have adequate knowledge of the patient’s health, and are satisfied that the medicine or treatment serve the patient’s needs
+d. propose, provide or prescribe drugs or treatment (including repeat prescriptions) only when you have adequate knowledge of the patient’s health and are satisfied that the drugs or treatment will meet their needs

-b. provide effective treatments based on the best available evidence
+e. propose, provide or prescribe effective treatment based on the best available evidence

 a. relevant clinical findings

-e. who is making the record and when.
+g. who is creating the record and when.

 2

-This guidance, which forms part of the professional standards, gives more detailed advice on how to comply with these principles when prescribing and managing medicines and medical devices.
-The guidance applies to all prescribing in whatever setting your interaction takes place, including remote consultations.
+This guidance, which forms part of the professional standards, gives more detailed advice on how to comply with these principles when proposing, prescribing, or providing and managing medicines and medical devices.
+The guidance applies to all forms of activity around prescribing, in whatever setting your interaction takes place, including remote consultations.

 3